PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 > Retention rate = (Customers at the end of a period - Total new customers during that period) / Customers at the start of the period x 100

-So, if you have 100 customers at the start of a year, gain 35 new customers during the year and end the year with a total of 80 customers then your retention rate would be:
+So, if you have 100 customers at the start of a year, gain 35 new customers during the year, and end the year with a total of 80 customers then your retention rate would be:

 > ((80-35)/100)*100 = 45% retention